slfx77/neversoft-multitool/README.md

 - [ ] Set up multiprocessing for RLE conversion to speed up the process
 - [ ] Update or remove .ui project file.
 It is out of date as I started to manually code the UI.
-- [ ] Add support for Xbox PSX model extraction
+- [ ] Add support for Xbox PSX texture (PVR-T) extraction - Possibly borrow code from [thps2-tools](https://github.com/JayFoxRox/thps2-tools) to do so?
 - [ ] Determine if there's a way to calculate the width of RLE / BMR files.
 At the moment, the width has to be set manually.
 - [ ] Add support for Dreamcast RLE files
+- [ ] Add support for .PRE files
+- [ ] Add support for (hashed? compressed?)
+WAD files (THPS2 - PSX, for example) The current commit _NOT_ release of WADTool can do so: [WADTool](https://github.com/DCxDemo/WAD-Tool)

 # Credits